internet-sicherheit/eco-blockchain-governance/technical/0005-node-technical-policies/README.md

 ## Unresolved questions

-- Basically, an adaptation of the requirement would still have to be regulated in order to ensure operation in the future.
+- A constant adaptation of the requirements would still have to be regulated in order

+  to ensure operation in the future.
 This should be clarified in another RFC.